jgrindall/udacity-fsjs-project4/docs/DEPLOY.md

 ![Screenshot](/docs/images/eb1.png)
 ![Screenshot](/docs/images/eb2.png)

--Hitting the endpoint "/" just echoes the number of users and products in the database.
+- Hitting the endpoint "/" just echoes the number of users and products in the database.

 ![Screenshot](/docs/images/eb3.png)